-Food grade diatomaceous earth is another effective treatment to get rid of fungus gnats.
+Food grade diatomaceous earth is highly effective treatment to get rid of fungus gnats.
 Diatomaceous earth (DE) is mineralized fossil dust that is both natural and non-toxic to the environment.
 Make sure you get food grade diatomaceous earth—not pool grade, which is not pure enough for use around food gardens and pets.

 Always wear a simple dust mask when working with DE: Inhaling any kind of dust is never a good idea.

 DE contains microscopic shards of silica that physically shred any insect that walks through them, therefore it will not work in hydroponic gardens.
 But if you mix some into the top layer of infested soil—or better yet, into your potting mix before planting—it will kill any gnat larvae (and adults) that come in contact with it, as if they were crawling through crushed glass.

-DE works the same way to kill fleas, bedbugs, slugs and other insects too, so don’t use DE to control fungus gnats in your worm bins.
+DE works the same way to kill fleas, bedbugs, slugs and other insects too, so don’t use DE to control fungus gnats in your compost bins.
 (Poor worms!)
-Some people eat DE therapeutically to kill intestinal parasites.
 Where to find food grade diatomaceous earth online.

 Hydrogen Peroxide – Controls larvae

 Mix one part 3% hydrogen peroxide with four parts water.
 Allow the top layer of your soil to dry, and then water your plants with this solution as you normally would.
 The soil will fizz for a few minutes after application; this is normal.

 Contact with hydrogen peroxide will kill fungus gnat larvae on contact.
 After a few minutes the fizzing stops and the peroxide breaks down into harmless oxygen and water molecules.
 Repeat as needed.

 Chamomile Tea – Controls damping off

 Weak chamomile tea (after it has cooled) is another natural fungicide that is effective in preventing damping off, though it does not treat fungus gnats at all.
 Simply brew a quart of strong tea, let it cool, and add it to your 1-gallon watering can.
 Add more water to the can until full, and use whenever you water.

 Cinnamon – Controls larvae and damping off